Lviv Urban Forum

 INDIVIDUAL REGISTRATION

-• *Pricing policy: 1000 UAH in April, 1500 UAH in May, 2000 UAH in June.
+• *Pricing policy: 1500 UAH in May, 2000 UAH in June.

 • Relevant for architects and urban planning specialists, and everyone who is interested in transforming cities into a comfortable living environment.